Lockheed Martin F-35 Lightning II: Overview

 While lacking the kinematic performance of the larger twin-engine F-22, the F-35 is competitive with fourth-generation fighters such as the F-16 and F/A-18, especially when they carry weapons because the F-35's internal weapons bay eliminates drag from external stores.
 All variants have a top speed of 1.6 Mach, attainable with full internal payload.
 The Pratt & Whitney F135 engine gives good subsonic acceleration and energy, with supersonic dash in afterburner.
 The F-35, while not a "supercruising" aircraft, can fly at 1.2 Mach for a dash of 150 mi with afterburners.
 This ability can be useful in battlefield situations.
-The large stabilitors, leading edge extensions and flaps, and canted rudders provide excellent high alpha (angle-of-attack) characteristics, with a trimmed alpha of 50°.
+The large stabilators, leading edge extensions and flaps, and canted rudders provide excellent high alpha (angle-of-attack) characteristics, with a trimmed alpha of 50°.
 Relaxed stability and triplex-redundant fly-by-wire controls provide excellent handling qualities and departure resistance.
 Having over double the F-16's internal fuel, the F-35 has a considerably greater combat radius, while stealth also enables a more efficient mission flight profile.

+The F-35A serves as a central nuclear weapons delivery vehicle for US nuclear sharing in NATO countries, with associated USAF munitions squadrons armed with B61 Mod 12 nuclear bombs.
+As of 2026, these F-35A missions are active in the Netherlands at Volkel Air Base, and potentially also a USAF mission in the United Kingdom at RAF Lakenheath.
+Belgium, Italy, and Germany, which also host US nuclear weapons, plan to replace their nuclear-capable aircraft with F-35As.
+As of 2023, Kleine Brogel Air Base in Belgium operates F-16s, and Ghedi Air Base in Italy and Büchel Air Base in Germany operate Panavia Tornado PA-200s, while Aviano Air Base in Italy hosts US F-16s.
+The UK's Royal Air Force also plans to operate its own nuclear sharing mission, procuring F-35As to be based at RAF Marham.